Evaluation Office Orientation Presentation to CO 2019

 How will I know whether I have fulfilled my evaluation obligation?

 your assigned evaluations.
+Optional evaluations will be clearly identified as optional.
 So if you have an evaluation for a block or session, a small group facilitator or a lecturer in some part of the Longitudinal Core Curriculum, you will need to complete that evaluation to fulfill your obligation.

 What happens if I don’t meet my evaluation requirement?